My introduction to Morovian Sugar Cake was a little bittersweet.

 In a measuring cup stir the water and yeast together.
 Let proof for 5 minutes.

 In the food processor, pulse together the granulated sugar, potato flakes, dry milk, and 1 tsp salt.
-Add in 6 T butter and eggs.
-Process to blend.

 With machine running, pour in the proofed yeast water.

-Add 3½ cups to processor and blend.
-Add flour one tablespoon at a time, processing after each, until dough starts pulling away from sides of the work bowl.
+Add 400g (3½ cups) to processor and blend.
+Add flour 25g (¼ cup) at a time, processing after each, until dough starts pulling away from sides of the work bowl.
 Stop adding flour, and run machine another 30 seconds to knead the dough.
-Pour dough into a greased rimmed baking sheet (jelly-roll pan) and pat dough to fill the pan evenly.
-Cover with a tea towel and let rise about 45 minutes.
+Empty dough onto a floured surface and knead a few times to bring together.

 Preheat oven to 350º Fahrenheit.

-While dough is rising, in a small bowl, mix together the brown sugar, cinnamon, and 1/8 tsp salt.
 After dough has risen, create pockets with your fingertip, the handle of a wooden spoon, or something else that’s about 1/2″ diameter.

 Bake at 350º F for about 20 minutes, until golden brown.